lammps/lammps/doc/src/pair_table_rx.rst

 with its *bitmap* option.
 When the table is in BITMAP format, the "N" parameter in the file must be equal to 2\^M where M is the value specified in the pair_style command.
-Also, a cutoff parameter cannot be used as an optional 3rd argument in the pair_coeff command; the entire table extent as specified in the file must be used.
+Also, a cutoff parameter cannot be used as an optional third argument in the pair_coeff command; the entire table extent as specified in the file must be used.

 If used, the parameter "FPRIME" is followed by 2 values *fplo* and